carlesloriente/jekyllthemes/_posts/2015-07-22-jekyll-mdl.markdown

 A Jekyll theme based in Google Material Design Lite library.

-## Sites using jekyll-mdl

-If you are using this cool jekyll theme, please open an issue or fork the project, add your site to the list and send us a pull request, we will be happy to know where the theme has been used.

 ## Contributing

 If you want to contribute to this project, please read the [CONTRIBUTING](https://github.com/gdg-managua/jekyll-mdl/blob/master/CONTRIBUTING.md) file and perform the following steps: